lisamelton/video_transcoding/README.md

     brew cask install handbrakecli

 On Linux, package management systems vary so it's best consult the indexes for those systems.
+But there's a Homebrew port available called [Linuxbrew](http://linuxbrew.sh/) and it doesn't require root access.

 On Windows, it's best to search the Web for the appropriate binary or add-on package manager.
 The [VideoHelp](http://www.videohelp.com) and [Cygwin](https://cygwin.com/) sites are a good place to start.